Fostering a culture of innovation, 2011-17

 Automated icon production, 2015.
 Illustrator script that took a master image and output files at a range of sizes in RGB and CMYK.
 We were designing 60+product icons that would be used in a variety of contexts, and this dramatically reduced the time required for artworking.

 Experimenting with experimenting.
 Beyond any individual project was the question of what innovation meant to the studio.
 How could we make innovation part of the fabric of what we do, something that truly pushes work?
 While projects offer a concrete focus, they can also feel isolated.
-In recent years, we began to focus more on developing people and knowledge, on sharing (and discarding) a broader range of ideas and opportunities.
+In recent years, we began to focus more on sharing knowledge and on developing (and discarding) a broader range of ideas and opportunities.
 In 2016 Moving Brands formed MB Gobi, a team dedicated to creating new opportunities with emerging tech—and though I've since moved on, R&D at Moving Brands continues to evolve.

 Slide from Cultivating the New